FAQs: Gaststudierende am Fachbereich Wirtschaftswissenschaften

 You’ll find information regarding the courses available via the following link.

-The HWR Berlin allows you to register for courses online via Campus4u (for students from Campus Schöneberg) or Finca (for students from Campus Lichtenberg).
-You will receive your log-in data for these platforms from us shortly before the course registration period starts.
+The HWR Berlin allows you to register for courses online via S.A.M.
+(Campus-Management-System).
+You will receive your log-in data for the platform from us shortly before the course registration period starts.
 Those students arriving early in order to attend the pre-semester German language course will be able to register with the help of the International Office.
 Those students that are not attending the pre-semester language course and thus will arrive shortly before the beginning of the semester will have to register individually and on their own.
 You are however always welcome to contact the International Office if you have any questions regarding your courses.

 No, admittance is subject to availability.
 For capacity reasons, admission may be denied.
+In case of denial, the International Office will provide a form in which alternative courses can be chosen.
 In most cases you will be granted access to alternative courses or alternative course groups (i.e. different time and/or lecturer) of the same module than the one you originally applied for.
 For some courses you will be placed on a waiting list (see English Stream).

-After the deadline for the registration period has passed it is no longer possible to add any courses.
-After that point you will only be able to change courses if you can provide a sufficient academic reason for this.
+After the deadline for the registration period has passed, it is no longer possible to add any courses.
+After that point, you will only be able to change courses if you can provide a sufficient academic reason for this.
 You are able to drop courses though, usually this is only possible during the first month of the semester.
-The exact period during which you can drop courses will be announced on Campus4u for each semester.
+The exact period in which you can drop courses will be shown in the respective academic calendar.

 It is NOT possible to attend modules that are not on your timetable and that you have not been admitted to.
 Should you have been admitted to a different group than the one you applied for you MUST stick to the given alternative or you will not receive your ECTS credits or grade.
 Please be aware that course admittance issues CANNOT be handled by a lecturer, nor can he/she help you to register you for the course.
 Please discuss ALL changes concerning your timetable with the International Office.
 Simply gaining the permission of your lecturer is NOT sufficient.